khaeru/data/README.md

 * `cn_nbs` — National Bureau of Statistics of China
 * `naturalearth` — [Natural Earth](http://naturalearthdata.com) GIS

-The modules are independent but have a roughly similar [API](https://en.wikipedia.org/wiki/Application_programming_interface).
+The modules are largely independent but have a roughly similar [API](https://en.wikipedia.org/wiki/Application_programming_interface).
 Each module…
 - contains a method like `load_ceic()` that returns data in a clean, Pythonic form.
 - may contain a method like `import_ceic()` that processes raw data sets into a cache in the directory of the name (e.g. `ceic/` for `ceic.py`).
 - can be invoked as a command-line program, e.g. `python3 -m ceic`.
 Invoking a module without any arguments gives basic usage instructions, but the code is also documented.
 - may make use of a configuration file in the directory of the same name.
 Example configuration files are provided.

+The variable `requirements` in the top-level module gives the dependencies for each module.

 If you use this code, please cite using the DOI above.